 The majority of staff employed by the Prudential Group in the UK are members of the Prudential Group's pension schemes.
 The largest scheme is the Prudential Staff Pension Scheme (PSPS).
 This scheme is primarily a defined benefit scheme.
 This scheme was closed to new employees on 31 July 2003.
 Employees after this date are enrolled in the defined contribution section of the scheme.
-At 31 December 2017, the underlying PSPS liabilities account for 82% (2016: 82%) of the aggregate liabilities of the Prudential Group's defined benefit schemes.
-There is also a smaller defined benefit scheme, Scottish Amicable Staff Pension Scheme (SASPS).
+At 31 December 2018, the underlying PSPS liabilities account for 82% (2017: 82%) of the aggregate liabilities of the Prudential Group's defined benefit schemes.